astronomer/docs/astro/manage-connections-variables.md

 #### How Astro prioritizes storage locations

-If the same variable or connection is stored in multiple location, Astro applies and overrides your configurations in the following order:
+If you store the same variable or connection in multiple locations, Astro applies and overrides your configurations in the following order:

 1. Secrets backend
 2. Environment variables